Syringa vulgaris 'Wonderblue'

 A beautiful spring blooming French hybrid covered in intensely fragrant pale blue flowers in upright panicles; upright, compact habit, very hardy, tends to sucker, ideal as a low screen; full sun and well-drained soil, allow room for air movement

 Wonderblue Lilac features showy panicles of fragrant powder blue flowers rising above the foliage in mid spring, which emerge from distinctive purple flower buds.
 The flowers are excellent for cutting.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Wonderblue Lilac is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.